-We sell and install automotive handicap driving equipment from top manufacturers: MPD, EMC, Veigel, MPS, Sure-Grip, Wells-Enberg, and BraunAbility Menox.
+We work with all the top manufacturers, including MPD, EMC, Veigel, MPS, Sure-Grip, Wells-Enberg, and BraunAbility, Menox.

-The Sure Grip A600 spinner knob is a basic mechanical driving aid that assists drivers in turning their vehicle’s steering wheel.
+Sure Grip A600 steering wheel spinner knob is a basic mechanical driving aid that assists drivers in turning their vehicle’s steering wheel.
 The clam-shell design makes mounting easy for a one-size-fits-all application.
-The A600 uses high-speed bearings for smooth, easy rotation.
+It uses high-speed bearings for smooth, easy rotation.

 The device is equipped with a quick-release button for easy knob removal.
 This device is available in black or a wood grain finish.

-This type of adaptive equipment, steering wheel control, is ideal for the independent driver with minimal grip strength or reduced stability in their wrist.
+This type of steering wheel control is ideal for the independent driver with minimal grip strength or reduced wrist stability.
 The tri-pin steering aid is considered a more advanced steering device.

-For this adaptive equipment, it’s best to consult our mobility consultants or a driving evaluator for more details.
+For more details, it’s best to consult our mobility consultants or a driving evaluator for this adaptive equipment.
 Both will be able to assist you in determining if the tri-pin mobility driving aid is right for you and your needs.

-This is a variation of a spinner knob for individuals who cannot fully open their hands but have strong wrists.
-This device easily clamps onto a vehicle’s steering wheel and is equipped with a quick-release system.
+This is a variation of a steering wheel spinner knob for individuals who cannot fully open their hands but have strong wrists.
+The device clamps onto a vehicle’s steering wheel and has a quick-release system.

 Note: Due to the advanced nature of this driving device, it’s best to consult with one of our mobility consultants or your local CDRS for more details and to ensure this type of driving aid will fit your needs.